 Like most law enforcers, Joanne started out believing that the war on drugs was the ethical and moral solution to drug problems.
-But she began to have doubts when she heard about the “biggest drug busts” and “huge hauls” of drugs confiscated when the newest drug kingpin was arrested, over and over.
-These busts never seemed to lead to any reduction in drug trafficking or use.
-“It slowly dawned on me,” she says, “that if the drug laws were working, we wouldn’t be continually hearing about these big drug busts.”
+But she began to have doubts when she noticed that no matter how huge the latest seizure of drugs, and no matter how important the arrest of the latest "drug kingpin", nothing changed.
+Drug trafficking didn't go away, nor did illegal drug use.
+“It slowly dawned on me,” she says, “that if the drug laws were working, we wouldn’t be hearing periodically about these big drug busts.
+When was the war on drugs going to end?"
 She realized that punitive drug laws are ineffective and lead to a colossal waste of lives and resources, not only in the US but around the world.

 Joanne says she can understand the mistaken good intentions of some prohibition supporters who believe that ending prohibition would make drugs more available to kids.
 But the data shows otherwise – decriminalization in countries like Portugal and the Netherlands has led to adolescent drug use at far lower rates than those in the US.
 Joanne explains, “the very fact that using drugs is illegal gives them the aura of forbidden fruit; it makes young people feel they are being cool when they use drugs."
 She believes that legalizing drugs will take away the mystique attached to breaking the rules… using drugs won't be cool any more.
 Some people will always have drug abuse problems regardless of the law, but regulating drugs can minimize the harm by allowing people to get help instead of giving them a lifelong criminal record.
 “Alcohol addiction is a problem for many people, yet banning alcohol back in the days of Prohibition just made things worse,” Joanne points out.